 - (a) There is no wrong way to report a concern or make a complaint.
-A report or complaint may be made in person, in writing, by phone, or by other means with which you are comfortable. - (b) Supervisors and contact persons should take a broad view of what may be harassment, discrimination, or retaliation, and err on the side of promptly forwarding the report to the Director of the LCC.
-Supervisors and contact persons should be open and accepting of reports from members, employees, and third parties.
-If a supervisor or contact person is in doubt about whether a report constitutes discrimination, harassment, or retaliation, the supervisor or contact person should contact the Director of the LCC to discuss the report and any concerns.

-(c) It is the goal of this policy to eliminate discrimination, harassment, and retaliation by investigating and acting on reports, and this can be accomplished only if any and all reports are forwarded on to supervisors or contact persons and the Director of the LCC.
+A report or complaint may be made in person, in writing, by phone, or by other means with which you are comfortable. - (b) Supervisors and contact persons must take a broad view of what may be harassment, discrimination, or retaliation, and err on the side of promptly forwarding the report to management within the office who must consult with the Director of the LCC.
+Supervisors and contact persons must be open and accepting of reports from members, employees, and third parties.
+If a supervisor or contact person is in doubt about whether a report constitutes discrimination, harassment, or retaliation, the supervisor or contact person must contact management within their office who must consult with the Director of the LCC to discuss the report and any concerns.
+Supervisors and contract persons may also choose to report the issue directly to the Director of the LCC. - (c) It is the goal of this policy to eliminate discrimination, harassment, and retaliation by investigating and acting on reports, and this can be accomplished only if any and all reports are forwarded on to supervisors or contact persons, management within an office, and the Director of the LCC.